duartegroup/autodE/doc/tutorial.rst

     MeF      : CF

-First, import the required objects and set the number of cores
+Import the required objects and set the number of cores that are available for this calculation

 .. code-block:: python